 Starting a virtual assistant business is a great option for those wanting to start their own business.
 Having your own VA business enables you to set your own hours, work with different clients, and generate income.
-If you’re considering a virtual assistant business but aren’t sure what is a virtual assistant, and how much do virtual assistants make when starting their own business?
+If you’re considering a virtual assistant business but aren’t sure what is a virtual assistant, how much do virtual assistants make when starting their own business?
 We’ll answer all those questions and more in this article.

 What is a Virtual Assistant Business?

 The virtual assistant industry has seen a boom over the last few years as more people have taken up the profession.
 A virtual assistant business offers specialized skills and services to business owners, ranging from general administrative tasks like scheduling appointments to customer relationship management and other services to busy professionals.

 Virtual assistants can generate significant income for themselves, but it depends on several factors such as hourly rate, working hours, number of clients, and more.
 In the US, the average salary for a virtual assistant is up to $20 an hour, but professionals can charge more or less depending on experience and availability.

 Why You Should Start a Virtual Assistant Business

 There are many reasons to start your own virtual assistant business.
 If you’re not sure how to start a virtual assistant business or why you should do it, here are just a few reasons why you should consider it:

 - Low start-up costs.
 You can start a virtual assistant business with very little money.
 All you need is a computer, an internet connection, and some basic office supplies.